Gretna Public Schools: 2026 Guide for Omaha-Area Families

 Thinking About Buying in Gretna?

-Gretna moves fast — especially the new construction stuff.
-Builders sell phases before they're publicly listed, and the good lots go early.
-If you're serious about this area, it helps to have someone plugged into what's coming.
+Gretna moves fast — especially new construction phases, which often sell before they're publicly listed.
 I work this corridor regularly and can help you figure out which subdivision, which builder, and which boundary actually fits your situation.
-Reach out anytime.

 — Chris Jamison, Nebraska Realty